Prescott, Arizona: “Everybody’s Hometown”

 Heritage Park Zoo is a wonderful small non-profit wildlife sanctuary, which is very nicely landscaped, affordable (just ten bucks), and home to a surprisingly nice variety of animals despite its’ small size including black bears, tigers, mountain lions, and leopards.
 You can easily walk around the entire zoo in about a half hour-45 minutes, making it a great place for a refreshing light morning walk.
 Heritage hosts a variety of community events throughout the year including a fantastic holiday light display known as Wild Lights.

 There are many chains in Prescott, however, you can still find great local choices especially if you head downtown.
 Cuppers Coffeehouse on historic Cortez Street is a great choice.
 They have a lovely outdoor patio, great espresso drinks, and excellent homemade quiche.
-Wild Iris is another nice coffeehouse with a shady outdoor garden patio, fantastic drinks, and tasty homemade pastries.
+Wild Iris is another nice coffeehouse offering a shady outdoor garden patio, fantastic drinks, and tasty homemade pastries.
 Rosa’s Pizzeria & Genovese’s Italian are 2 great downtown choices for anyone seeking tasty homemade Italian cuisine in a nice setting.

 Prescott puts on a number of annual events aimed at both locals and tourists.
 Some of the most popular include The World’s Oldest Rodeo, The Jazz Summit, art walks, and various mountain biking/nature themed events.
 These are all great, however, the best time to plan your visit is during the month of December when the city offers a whole lineup of fun holiday events and attractions.